 For stubborn stains, use a cloth dipped in white vinegar to scrub the fabric in alternating directions.

 Nike Flyknit shoes provide flexible support and breathability in many different types of footwear.
 To properly clean Nike Flyknit or other knit or mesh shoes, create a mild, soapy water solution with soap that doesn’t contain chemicals.
 It’s best not to use bleach or other harsh cleaning products, since they can damage the material.

 Use a shoe brush or clean toothbrush to rub the solution in the same direction as the knit.
 Wipe off the soap with a clean cloth and repeat as necessary.
 Let them air dry and avoid the dryer since excess heat can damage the shoes.

 Can I Wash My Shoes in a Washing Machine?

 Nike does not recommend washing shoes in the washing machine.
 Properly hand washing shoes is the best way to ensure they won’t be accidentally harmed in the process.
 Delicate shoe materials can be damaged in the washer, and the heat from the dryer can deform a pair of shoes.
 Plus, it’s possible to damage your washing machine by washing bulky items like sneakers

 How Do I Clean My Insoles to Reduce Shoe Odor?

-From time to time, it may also be necessary to clean your insoles.
+From time to time, it may be necessary to clean your insoles.
 To do so, remove the insoles and use the same cleaning steps for the outside of your shoes.
 Be sure to air dry them completely before putting them back in your shoes.
 If odor persists, you may want to replace the insoles.
-Replacement insoles are available at most sporting goods and shoe stores.
+Replacement insoles are available at many sporting goods and shoe stores.

-What if My Shoes Are Still Dirty After Cleaning?
+What If My Shoes Are Still Dirty After Cleaning?

 How Often Should I Clean My Shoes?